MattiasHaughom/Financial_report_analysis/README.md

 # Financial Report Processing Script
+This app automates the retrieval, processing, and preparation of financial reports for further analysis.

+## report_scraping.py
+This script is responsible for fetching financial reports from an API, downloading relevant attachments, and managing the storage of these files.

+### Features
+- Fetch Message IDs: Retrieves message IDs from the API based on specific categories and market criteria.
+- Download Attachments: Downloads attachments from the messages that are identified as financial reports.
+- File Management: Deletes files older than a specified number of days to manage storage space.
+- Logging: Logs the operations and any errors encountered during execution.

+## process_reports.py
-This script processes financial PDF reports by extracting relevant pages based on specific keywords and deleting the original files.
-It is designed to prepare data for AI analysis, which will summarize and store the information for future use.
+This script processes the downloaded PDF reports by extracting relevant pages based on specific keywords and deleting the original files.

-## Features
+### Features
-- PDF Processing: Extracts pages from PDF reports that contain keywords such as "highlight", "summary", "key figures", "profit", and "profit margin".
+- Extract Relevant Pages: Identifies and extracts pages from PDF reports that contain keywords such as "highlight", "summary", "key figures", "profit", and "profit margin".
+- Save Extracted Pages: Saves the extracted pages into new PDF files.
-- File Management: Deletes the original PDF files after extracting the relevant pages to save storage space.
+- Delete Original Files: Deletes the original PDF files after processing to save storage space.
-- Logging: Logs the processing steps and any errors encountered during execution.

 ## Requirements
 - Python 3.x